-3. Application of Knowledge for Medical Practice

-Demonstrate an understanding and application of the evolving osteopathic, biomedical, clinical, epidemiological, biomechanical, and cognitive (e.g. epidemiological and social-behavioral) sciences to optimize patient care.

-4. Practice-Based Learning and Improvement in Medicine

-Demonstrate the ability to continuously evaluate patient care practices, scientific evidence, and personal beliefs and biases as they relate to improving the care of patients and optimizing patient outcomes.

-5. Interpersonal and Communication Skills in the Practice of Medicine:

-Demonstrate the ability to consistently interact respectfully, empathetically, and professionally with patients, families, allied health care providers, staff, and colleagues, to optimize patient outcomes.

-6. Professionalism in the Practice of Medicine

-Demonstrate a commitment to the highest standards of professional responsibilities and adhere to ethical principles and cultural responsiveness to diverse beliefs and customs.

-7. Systems-Based Practice in Medicine
+- 3. Application of Knowledge for Medical Practice to optimize patient care. - 4.
+Practice-Based Learning and Improvement in Medicine outcomes. - 5.
+Interpersonal and Communication Skills in the Practice of Medicine: - 6.
+Professionalism in the Practice of Medicine ethical principles and cultural responsiveness to diverse beliefs and customs. - 7.
+Systems-Based Practice in Medicine patient and local and global communities.

-Effectively utilize available health care system resources to provide optimal health care to the individual patient and local and global communities.